 Tag Heuer has regularly updated and improved the ConnectedTag Heuer

-This is a true smartwatch, in that it has a touch screen and runs Wear OS.
-The latest model, launched in 2020, includes a heart rate monitor for the first time, along with GPS for accurate run tracking and NFC for Google Pay.
+This is a true smartwatch in that it has a touch screen and runs Wear OS.
+The latest model is the new TAG Heuer Connected Smartwatch Calibre E4 Edition.
+This new smartwatch boasts smart wearable technology and exceptional savoir-faire for an iconic design and maximum comfort.
+Launched in 2022, Calibre E4 larger crown, redesigned buttons, thinner bezel, and a new rugged sportier look than the previous Connected models.
+It also includes a heart rate monitor, along with GPS for accurate run tracking and NFC for Google Pay.

 Montblanc also jumped aboard the smartwatch bandwagon with the Summit, which runs Wear OS.
 Now in its third generation, the Summit 2+ is a thousand-dollar Swiss smartwatch with a stainless steel case, leather strap, heart rate monitor, integrated GPS, 8GB of storage, and a 1.3-inch display housed in a 43.5mm case.